Eryphe/Eryphe/README.md

-# Hi there 👋 I'm Carl.
+# Carl, at the ready.

 I like creating stuff when I can.
 I'm into JavaScript, and a little Python.<br>